seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-ideal-mining.md

 If instead, they want to "drop" from L2 to L1, then they can do this -- provided there are L1 bytes availible.

 (That is yet another big misunderstanding.
 Every L2, has it's exit limited by L1.
-Contrary to popular belief, it impossible for *any* L2 to give 8 billion users the ability to "unilateral exit" the L2.
+Contrary to popular belief, it is impossible for *any* L2 to give 8 billion users the ability to "unilateral exit" the L2.
 It has nothing to do with the L2s themselves, instead it is because 8 billion *new* UTXOs [ie, new users] do NOT fit on L1 -- unless their exit is "spread out", over a period of decades[^1].
 So, *that itself* is a nonsensical criterion.
 It is nonsense re: L2s, and re: "mining centralization" and everything else.
 It is yet another example of people failing to do arithmetic, and failling to take their own ideas seriously.)

 [^1]: The math is the same.
 8 billion people, needing perhaps 300 bytes of an effective-sized 2.25 MB block -- so, 1.06 million blocks are required.
 At 4320 blocks per month, that comes to 247 months total (20 years).